Special Education

 Additional Program Admission Requirements

-Admission to the program is competitive and requires possession of the master's degree and professional experience relevant to the education of exceptional children and youth.
+Admission to the program requires possession of a master's degree and professional experience relevant to the education of children and youth with disabilities.
 The decision regarding admission to the graduate program is based on several factors:

-Applicants must have a minimum of 2 years of professional experience centering on education or services for persons with disabilities.
+- A curriculum vitae or a resume that includes a minimum of two years of professional experience centering on education or services for persons with disabilities, with clear and direct connections to special education services from Birth to 22.

-Review of your application materials may take six to eight weeks.
+Review of your application materials may take four to six weeks.

 Global Access to Online Degree Programs